hannibal002/SkyHanni/FEATURES.md

 - Red Scoreboard Numbers - Hides the red numbers in the scoreboard sidebar on the right side of the screen.
 + **Tia Relay Waypoint** - Show the next Relay waypoint for Tia The Fairy, where maintenance for the abiphone network needs to be done.
 + **Tia Relay Helper** - Helps with solving the sound puzzle.
++ **Hide dead entities** - Similar to Skytil's feature for inside dungeon, but for everywhere.
++ Hide Fireball particles and hide Fire Block particles.